Skip to content

 A comparison showing a distressed man with a paint roller next to a wall with peeling, cracked paint (wrong way), and a female contractor pointing to a stucco color swatch and trowel (right way).

-If you notice a hairline crack running alongside the vertical metal channel in your wall, do not panic.
-That piece of metal is a Control Joint (or Expansion Joint), and its entire purpose is to relieve stress.
+If you notice a long hairline crack running vertically alongside the metal channel in your stucco wall, do not panic.
+That piece of metal is a Control Joint (or Expansion Joint), and its entire architectural purpose is to relieve structural stress.

-However, when the crack opens up wide enough to let water in, or if the stucco separates from the metal flange, it becomes a maintenance issue.
-In Southern California, where thermal shock (hot days, cool nights) causes rapid expansion, maintaining these joints is critical to preventing moisture intrusion.
+However, when that crack opens up wide enough to let rainwater in, or if the stucco completely separates from the metal flange, it becomes a serious maintenance issue.
+In Southern California, where thermal shock (hot days followed by cool nights) causes rapid expansion and contraction, maintaining these joints is critical to preventing moisture intrusion.
 This guide explains why they crack and how to seal them correctly.

 1. The Function of the Control Joint

-Concrete shrinks as it cures.
-Without control joints, a large stucco wall would look like a spiderweb of random cracks.
+Cement inherently shrinks as it cures.
+Without control joints, a large expanse of stucco wall would look like a spiderweb of massive, random cracks.

-The Design: We install these joints to force the wall to crack in a straight line inside the channel.
+• The Design: We install these metal joints to intentionally force the wall to crack in a perfectly straight line hidden inside the channel.

-The Failure: Sometimes, the crack forms alongside the metal flange instead of inside it.
-This happens if the lath wasn't cut properly underneath (a violation of ASTM C1063) or if the installation was sloppy.
+• The Failure: Sometimes, the crack forms alongside the metal flange instead of inside it.
+This often happens if the wire lath was not cut completely underneath the joint (a direct violation of ASTM C1063) or if the stucco mix was overly rigid.

 Free Assessment